 If necessary, announcements are prepared for students to alert them about school policies, important procedures and upcoming events.
 These announcements may be printed out and/or emailed to students.
 For major changes to policies or procedures, the announcements will be read during core class, as well.
-All other announcements, will be posted on Facebook and/or read aloud to the class.
+For all other announcements, they will be posted on Facebook and/or read aloud to the class.